magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/annotations.md

 ## Principles

-The following conventions apply to MFTF annotations:
+The following conventions apply to annotations in the Magento Functional Testing Framework (MFTF):

-* All annotations are within an `<annotations>` element.
+- All annotations are within an `<annotations>` element.
-* Each element within corresponds to a supported annotation type.
+- Each element within corresponds to a supported annotation type.
-* There is no distinction made in XML between Codeception annotations and Allure annotations.
+- There is no distinction made in XML between Codeception annotations and Allure annotations.
-* Each annotation contains only one value.
+- Each annotation contains only one value.
 If multiple annotation values are supported and required each value requires a separate annotation.

 Recommended use cases of the annotation types:
 - **Feature** - Report grouping, a set of tests that verify a feature.
 - **Story** - Report grouping, a set of tests that verify a story.
-- **Group** - Module name grouping.
+- **Group** - General functionality grouping.
 - **Title** - Description of the test purpose.
 - **Description** - Description of how the test achieves the purpose defined in the title.
 - **Severity** - Available labels are `BLOCKER`, `CRITICAL`, `MAJOR`, `AVERAGE`, and `MINOR`.